-I wanted to throw up my hands in discouragement, for I saw that I had failed to help my banker friend brother-executive suffered from a serious illness.
+I wanted to throw up my hands in discouragement, for I saw that I had failed to help my banker friend understand.
+He simply could not believe that his brother-executive suffered from a serious illness.
 There was nothing to do but wait.